 In this excerpt of this is for mẹ, we follow Kim Loan as she explores the lived experience of dualities, and what it has meant to live both inside, and outside of, multiple identities.
 With her name split in two by the racialized pressures to “belong” in America, Kim Loan became Kim to the outside world, and Loan at home.
-After moving back to Vietnam for two years, she reclaims the dualities of her life as her greatest source of strength, finally unifying her names and identities as the golden swan that her parents intended her to be: Chu Kim Loan.
+After moving back to Southeast Asia for two years, she reclaims the dualities of her life as her greatest source of strength, finally unifying her names and identities as the golden phoenix that her parents intended her to be: Chu Kim Loan.

 Inspired by Ocean’s Vuong’s letter to his mother in the New York Times, this is for mẹ lives online as a borderless mailbox for Asian identified people to share stories rooted in mothers, motherhood, motherlands, mother-tongues and family.